fetchai/agents-aea/docs/weather-skills.md

 ### Run the AEAs

-Run both AEAs, from their respective terminals
+Run both AEAs from their respective terminals.
 ``` bash
 aea run
 ```

-You will see that the AEAs negotiate and then transact using the Fetch.ai test net.
+You will see that the AEAs negotiate and then transact using the Fetch.ai `testnet`.

 ### Delete the AEAs